makrai/notes/nishikawa2205-sentence-embed.md

   cross-lingual document classification dataset that classifies news articles in eight languages into four categories
-* We train a linear classifier using sentence embeddings as input features on the English training data, and evaluate the resulting classifier in the remaining languages.
-To directly evaluate the ability of the resulting sentence embeddings, we do not update the parameters of the sentence encoder but only train the linear classifier in this setting
+* We train a linear classifier using sentence embeddings as input features on the English training data, and
+  * evaluate the resulting classifier in the remaining languages.
+To directly
+  * not update the parameters of the sentence encoder
 * The detailed settings are shown in Appendix D
 * As shown in Table 6, our EASE models achieve the best average performance on both back-bones

 ## 6 Case Study: Fine-tuning Supervised Model with EASE 7